Going Bitless: My Story

 I am not writing this post as a review for Dr. Cook’s bridle, nor am I trying to advocate buying any particular bitless bridle.
 His is just the one I chose to buy.
 (Being on sale on Black Friday was a big incentive, too!)

 I would encourage anyone reading this post to consider going bitless if you haven’t already though.
-Here are a few of the bitless bridles out there:
+Here are a couple of the bitless bridles out there:

 We’ve been conditioned to think that bits are the only effective manner of communication in riding horses, but I’m here to tell you that they’re not.
 I left bits behind long ago, and don’t intend to ever go back!